cablehead/anthropic-text-editor/README.md

     "old_str": "text to replace", // Required for str_replace
-    "new_str": "replacement text", // Optional for str_replace, required for insert "allow_multi": true, // Optional, for str_replace to allow multiple replacements "delete_range": [1, 5], // Required for delete, specifies line range to remove
+    "new_str": "replacement text", // Optional for str_replace, required for insert "allow_multi": true, // Optional, for str_replace to allow multiple replacements "use_regex": true, // Optional, for str_replace to use regex pattern matching "delete_range": [1, 5], // Required for delete, specifies line range to remove
     "insert_line": 5, // Required for insert
     "file_text": "content" // Required for create